Shining Together, We Reach for the Stars.

 Our Christian Values: Respect, Motivation, Cooperation, Kindness, Pride, Perseverance

-These Values are seen as curriculum drivers and learning behaviours to succeed and 'Reach for the Stars'.
+These Values are seen as curriculum drivers and learning behaviours to succeed and 'Shine Together, whilst we 'Reach for the Stars'.
 They were chosen by our church school community, with our church school community and their needs in mind.
-Our values are rooted in the teachings of Jesus Christ and we use our learning from the Biblical texts to inspire us in our learning, providing us with Aspiration and Hope.
+Our values are rooted in the teachings of Jesus Christ and we use our learning from the Biblical texts to inspire us in our learning, providing us with Hope (with a mind to Jesus as the light of the world) and aspiration.

 The importance of RE in Primary Education